Horizon-LEAD/irtx-synpop/README.md

 conda env create -f environment.yml -n synpop
 ```

 - Note that some of the dependencies installed via `conda > pip` need a recent compiler available on the system.
-On an Ubunutu system, it suffices to `apt install build-essential`.
+Additionally, the MATSim instances that are run in the pipeline need to have access to the fonts available on the system.
+On an Ubunutu system, it suffices to `apt install build-essential fontconfig`.

 - A `Java` runtime needs to be present on the executing machine.
 It is recommended to set up an **Adoptium OpenJDK 11** (https://adoptium.net).